TeachBooks/he-staff/book/HR/Hiring/PhDPostDocs/1PreparationPhase.md

 ## 1.1 Financial and departmenal checks

-When posting a vacancy, the project procedure must be followed.
+Before posting a vacancy, the project procedure must be followed.
 If the project has approval and there is a _signed_ budget for the project, the recruitment process can be initiated.

 For first-time vacancy holders it is recommended to meet with the Department Secretary to discuss the practicalities of the hiring process.